 That is why investing in blade sharpening tools, like strop, honing stone, and Chromium Oxide is a complementary essential if you plan to get into traditional wet shaving.

 If your straight razor is not shave-ready, it is best to learn how to use a strop to sharpen it up and maintain its edge.
 But, be careful not to roll your edge, thus removing the cut-ability of the blade.
 If you roll it, you will have to hone it.

 Straight razors are more than just their blade and handle.
 It requires a harmonious synergy of all the razor parts to function correctly and give you an excellent shave.
-That is why when looking for a straight razor, you need to consider how well each part was made.
+When looking for a straight razor, you need to consider how well each part was made.

-Aside from the essential parts of a straight razor, you also need to know about razor grinds.
-Doing so will ensure that you will only find the best quality razor suitable for your grooming needs.
+Aside from the main parts of a straight razor, it is also essential to get familiar with the complementary touch that defines a straight razor’s edge and face or razor grinds.
+Doing so will ensure that you will only find the best and high-quality razor suitable for your grooming needs.

-Razor grind is the difference in the thickness of the razor blade and the shape of the straight razor’s face.
-You will notice that some razors have a flat face with a thick blade.
-Meanwhile, some razors have thin blades with hollow faces.
+Razor grind is the difference in the thickness of the razor blade and the shape of the cross-section of a straight razor blade’s face.
+You will notice that some razors have a flat face with a thick blade, and meanwhile some razors have thin blades with hollow faces.